 RIVER GROVE OLIVES

 River Grove lies on the banks of the Ruamahanga River, just north of Masterton in the beautiful Wairarapa.
 Owners Steven and Chris Price and children James, Katy and Beth moved over the hill from Wellington in 2004 to start a new life.
 We arrived in time for the first harvest from our olive trees and have learned much and worked hard in the years since.
-The children have finished school and James and Katy have left home, and the original 19 hectare property has been added to, with the purchase of a further 17 hectares in 2014.
-The olive trees take up around seven hectares, with the balance used for grazing beef and sheep.
+The children have finished school and James and Katy have left home.
+The original 19 hectare property has been added to, with the purchase of a further 17 adjacent hectares in 2014.
+The olive trees take up around seven hectares, with the balance used for grazing beef.
+The grazing is currently being operated under lease.
+Steven is well on the way to increasing the grove size by propagating and planting up to 5000 more trees on the new block.

 Currently the grove consists of around 1600 olive trees, most of which were planted in 2000.
 Our two main varieties are the Tuscans, deliciously fruity Frantoio and complex, peppery Leccino, but in the years since we came we have planted several other varieties including Koroneiki, a tiny olive from Greece that produces wonderful, flavoursome oil and Chemlali (another fruity Tuscan) which is proving popular with those who taste it.
 The trees flower around November and the fruit is ready for harvest in early winter.
-The Frantoio, Leccino and several of the other varieties are harvested mechanically with the balance still being hand harvested (using compressed air driven clappers) by Steven – and whoever else is willing to help!
-The fruit is taken within hours to The Olive Press in Greytown and the oil is returned to us to be stored in 75 litre stainless steel cans before sale.
-After a few weeks settling, our beautiful extra virgin olive oil is ready for sale.
+The Frantoio, Leccino and several of the other varieties are harvested mechanically by a contractor, with the younger trees (under seven years old) still hand-harvested by Steven, using compressed-air clappers.
+The fruit is taken within hours to the press for processing.
+As our harvest tonnage grows (33 tonnes in 2018), we have decided to sell the bulk of the fruit to The Village Press in Hastings, having only a small amount of oil returned to us for direct sale to our valued customers.

 The two biggest problems we are faced with as olive growers are starlings and frost, both of which are capable of wiping out a crop!
-We finally managed to beat the birds last year when our two bird cannons were joined by six gun-toting, hi-viz clad scarecrows!
+We have finally managed to beat the birds with our three bird cannons being joined by six gun-toting, hi-viz clad scarecrows!
 And we purchased a “frost-dragon” (an impressive big, fiery heater towed behind the tractor) to help combat the frost.
-Our efforts paid off and we harvested 27 tonnes of olives!
-Most of the fruit was sold directly off the trees but we have a few hundred litres of lovely oil to sell.
-We sent three oils to the Olives New Zealand Awards and received silver medals for Frantoio and Chemlali and a bronze for a grove blend.
-Harvest 2017 is a few months away and while there is plenty of fruit on the trees it will be interesting to see how the oil is affected by the fierce winds, few hot days and lack of sun this awful summer.
-We’ll keep you posted….